Sara Baxter, M.S.

-Sara Baxter is a clinical intern in our Marriage and Couples Center.
+Sara is a clinical therapist in our Marriage and Couples Center.

 Moving Past Resentment